OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/creating-your-first-tenant.md

     ![](images/creating-new-tenant.png "width=500")

-That's it - you've created your first tenant, but you may have noticed you cannot do much with that tenant right now.
-In the following steps we will create a project and connect this tenant to that project and deploy it into the tenant's environment.
+You've created your first tenant, but you may have noticed you cannot do much with that tenant right now.
+In the following steps, we will create a project and connect this tenant to that project and deploy it into the tenant's environment.

 ## Add your logo

-Try adding a logo for your tenant - this will make it much easier to distinguish your tenants from each other.
+Try adding a logo for your tenant - this will make it much easier to distinguish your tenants.
 You can do this by clicking on the tenant's logo placeholder or going to the Settings tab on the tenant.

-In reality your tenants would be other businesses, and you could use their logo to help easily identify the correct tenant you are working with.
+In reality, your tenants would be other businesses, and you could use their logo to help quickly identify the correct tenant.

 ## Next steps

 In the following steps we will [create a multi-tenant project](/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/creating-your-first-multi-tenant-project.md) and then [deploy that project into the tenant's environment](/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).

 ## Learn more